Option Choices

 Key Stage 4 Options

 Welcome to our Key Stage 4 (KS4) Options page.
-This is an important stage in your child’s education, where students choose the subjects they will study in Years 10 and 11.
+This is a key milestone in your child’s education, where students select the subjects they will study in Years 10 and 11.

-We strongly encourage you to read the Options Information Booklet carefully, as it outlines each course, assessment structure and progression pathways.
-At Mossbourne Fobbing Academy, we are committed to supporting every student to make informed, ambitious choices that reflect their strengths and future aspirations.
+At Mossbourne Fobbing Academy, we are committed to ensuring every student makes informed, ambitious choices that reflect their strengths, interests, and future goals.

 Subject Information Brochure